mtsev/seba/database/README.md

 Seba can optionally use a MySQL database for extra features.
 These features are disabled by default unless `dbConfig.json` exists.

 Supported features include:
-* Command for execs to get any verified member's information from the database
+* Command for execs to get verified members' information from the database
-* Maintain username history for verified members
+* Command for execs to get verified members' username history

 ## Installation
 Install the `mysql-server` package.